saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-30-napalm_and_nxos.md

 ## Enabling the NXAPI

-First we need to enable the API on the NXOS.
+First we need to enable the API on the NX-OS.
 In addition to that, NAPALM also requires the <b>feature scp-server</b> feature turned on.
 To this end, we configure the following on the device:

 <pre style="font-size:12px">